akuFU/vue-quiz/README.md

 # vue-quiz

 A simple quiz project that uses pinia's state to navigate between questions.
-Why pinia instead of dynamic routing?
-For fun.

 ## Project Setup